 Rome Lazio, Italy Travel Guide

-Roman cuisine (Cucina Romana) features simplicity and reliance on fresh, seasonal ingredients.
+Roman cuisine (Cucina Romana) features simplicity and reliance on fresh, ingredients in season.
 It originated as "cucina povera" (poor cuisine), utilizing inexpensive cuts effectively.

-Ancient Roman traditions and a separate Jewish-Roman cooking style, especially in the Jewish Ghetto, add to its rich history.
+From Ancient rome traditions and a separate Jewish-Roman cooking style, especially in the Jewish Ghetto, add to its rich history.

 Breakfast (7-10 AM) is light.
 Lunch (1-2:30 PM).
 Aperitivo (6-8 PM).
 Dinner (from 8 IN the evening onwards) is generally later.